epthewizard/Export-Authy-Tokens/README.md

 🔐 Simple, local-only Authy TOTP exporter and converter.

 A no-fluff, single-file workflow to export and decrypt your Authy TOTP tokens locally.
 Capture the Authy API response with `mitmweb`, save the JSON, then run `authy_exporter.py` and enter your Authy backup password to produce OTPAuth URLs and Bitwarden-compatible exports.
-Everything you need is in this README; the old `docs/` folder has been retired.
+Everything you need is in this README.

 [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE) [![Python 3.7+](https://img.shields.io/badge/python-3.7%2B-blue.svg)](https://www.python.org/downloads/)